MBM-M/MBM-M/README.md

 ## Currently Learning
 - Algorithmic algorithms
-- How to escape combo simulator on tekken
+- How to escape tekken combo simulator